Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks: Network Architecture

 \subsection{Fine-tuning strategy}

-Given a SSL pretrained model, how the parameters are reused determines whether meaningful SSL features are transferred well for solving downstream tasks.
-Throughout related works, there are mainly three choices of fine-tuning the pretrained model to target tasks: fixed \citep{goyal2019scaling}, warmup \citep{taleb20203d}, and full fine-tuning\citep{zhou2021models}.
-The fixed way is to freeze the encoder and fine-tune the head (decoder stacks or fully-connected layers) for the target task.
-In contrast, the full way is to fine-tune all the weights with a relatively small learning rate.
-As a neutral to the above two ways, the warmup way first fixed the encoder for a few epochs and then execute the full fine-tuning.
-We first exclude the fixed way as the fixed weights learned from a proxy task are hardly able to perform well in the target task, especially when there exists a distinct up-downstream domain gap.
-Then, we investigate the warmup and full ways for transfer learning.
-We select three representative pretext tasks from predictive, generative and contrastive SSL methods: Jigsaw, MG and BYOL.
+Given an SSL pretrained model, how to reuse the parameters determines whether meaningful features are transferred well for solving downstream tasks.
+Throughout related works, there are mainly three choices for fine-tuning the pretrained model to target tasks: fixed \citep{goyal2019scaling}, warm-up \citep{taleb20203d}, and full fine-tuning\citep{zhou2021models}.
+The fixed way is to freeze the encoder and fine-tune the network head (decoder stacks or fully-connected layers) for the target task.
+The full way is to fine-tune all the weights with a relatively small learning rate.
+As a neutral to the above two ways, the warm-up way is to first fix the encoder for a few epochs and then execute the full fine-tuning.
+We first exclude the fixed way as fixed pretrained weights are hardly able to perform well in the target task, especially when there exists a distinct source-target domain gap.
+Then, we investigate the warm-up and full ways for transfer learning on three representative pretext tasks of predictive, generative and contrastive SSL: Jigsaw, MG and BYOL.

-\textbf{Full fine-tuning is more advantageous than warmup fine-tuning for SSL-based transfer learning due to the essential gap between self-training and downstream tasks.} Our experiments present a consistent outcome that the full fine-tuning is superior to the warmup fine-tuning among three SSL tasks.
-The validation performance over training epochs with different fine-tuning schemes is shown in Fig.~\ref{fig:fine_tuning} (a).
-It can be observed that the performance of the warmup scheme is noticeably behind the full scheme from the start of the fine-tuning stage across three SSL methods.
-The test results in Fig.~\ref{fig:fine_tuning} (b) also show the same tendency that the full scheme significantly exceeds the warmup scheme.
-It is worth mentioning that the decline caused by warmup fine-tuning is the smallest in the generative model, probably because the reconstruction task is closer to the segmentation task intrinsically (both more concerned with fine-grained features at pixel level) than the other two.
-Therefore, we recommend full fine-tuning with a small learning rate instead of fixed pretrained parameters for SSL techniques.
+\textbf{Full fine-tuning is more advantageous than warm-up fine-tuning due to the essential gap between self-training and downstream semantic tasks.} Our experiments in Fig.~\ref{fig:fine_tuning} present a consistent outcome that the full fine-tuning is superior to the warm-up fine-tuning among three SSL tasks.
+It is worth mentioning that the warm-up fine-tuning causes the smallest performance decline in the generative model, probably because the reconstruction task is closer to the segmentation task intrinsically (both more concerned with fine-grained features).
+Therefore, we recommend full fine-tuning with a small learning rate instead of fixed pretrained parameters for SSL models.